Search Programs

 As mentioned above, professional experience no longer qualifies a candidate for licensure in WA.
 These days, prospective vet techs must complete an application to the Washington Department of Health which includes:

 Finally, these licenses must be renewed yearly on (or before) a candidate’s birthday.
-Additionally, vet techs in Washington must complete 30 hours of continued education (CE) every three years, ten of which can be completed online.
+Additionally, vet techs in Washington must complete 20 hours of continued education (CE) every two years.
+Online courses, such as those completed through a system such as MedVet teams, “are not subject to an hour limitation” but must meet specific criteria to qualify.